kora-projects/kora-docs/mkdocs/blog/en/compile-time-not-libraries.md

 ---

-# Third-Party Reflection Exists Even Inside Kora-Supported Modules
+## Third-Party Reflection Exists Even Inside Kora-Supported Modules { #third-party-reflection-kora-modules }

 There is an especially useful example in Kora's own Native Image documentation.